ex90rts/NejBlog/README.md

 NejBlog is a simple personal blog system which powered by node.js, express framework and jade template engine.
 The name "Nej" comes from the first letter of each main basic technical parts.

+**Version** 0.1.0, this is the beta version: the first working version, you can build your own site via NejBlog now ;)  Please feel free to report issues or comments here !

+If you are interesting about more features in future, please check the **Development plan** section  for detail.

 #### Directories and files

 | Name           | Description                                                                    |